 Sadly many supermarket cereal options are loaded with sugar and things I would rather not see in my food.
 The only solution is to make your own granola!
 It only takes minutes to prepare and you can customise the mix to your liking.

-Now that I convinced you that your grumpy morning needs some tasty chocolate let me tell you about this granola I made.
+Now that I convinced you that your busy morning needs tasty and nutritious breakfast let me tell you about this granola recipe.

-So crunchy, so sweet but no refined sugar in view.
-My granola is sweetened with real Canadian maple syrup and a tad of honey.
+This homemade granola is so crunchy and so sweet yet with no refined sugar in view.
+It is sweetened with real Canadian maple syrup and a tad of honey.